 How to get help?

-To access help you need to be a member.
-Visit this page to become a member.
+To access help you need to Register for help on our website.
+Visit this page to register .

 How often can we help?

-Our membership plans allow you to choose how often and for how long you get help.
+registration and emergency help is free for 21 days.
+Inside this time we are able to support with 1-3 deliveries of fresh foods and or cooked packed meals.
 We will help families as often as required but we do try to encourage beneficiaries not to become reliant or ‘double dip’ into voluntary resources.

-We currently offer continued support on a regular basis as a priority for our elders, those who are ill or those who are unemployed with no access to resources or funds and are less able to get about and cook and shop for the necessities.
+We offer extended support on a beyond 21 days for our elders, those who are ill or those who are unemployed with no access to public resources or funds and those are less able to get about and cook and shop for the necessities.

 Who we help

 - individuals and families who are less able

 - individuals and families living in isolation